 If you allow your boss’s behaviour to have a negative influence on your own, you will become as bad as them.
 It’s easy to develop a sour attitude towards work when you aren’t happy with the way things are being run, but if you begin to slack off, or your work performance slips, it will only reflect negatively on you.
 Keep focusing on achieving your best and maintaining positive relationships with the rest of your colleagues.

 6) Take a look in the mirror

 Before you go and place all the blame on your boss, have a look at your own behaviour.
-It’s possible that you could actually be held accountable yourself for your poor relationship with your boss.
+It’s possible that you could be held accountable yourself for your poor relationship with your boss.
 Are you cooperative?
 Are you completing your work to a good standard?
 Are you communicating effectively?

 If you feel it could be partially or even entirely your fault after all, think about what you could do to improve your behaviour and make the changes.
-Over time you may actually find that things improve!
+Over time you may find that things improve!